zxeenu/heavy-telegram-bot/README.md

 # Heavy Telegram Bot

+TLDR: An intentionally overengineered Telegram userbot ecosystem built for architectural play, event choreography, and modular experimentation.

 ## Project Overview

-This repository contains the core infrastructure and microservices for an event-driven Telegram user-bot ecosystem.
-The project is intentionally overengineered — an experiment in distributed systems and event choreography using modern tooling.
+This repository contains the core infrastructure and microservices for an event-driven (not distributed yet!)
+Telegram user-bot ecosystem.
+The project is intentionally overengineered — an experiment in modular design and event choreography using modern tooling.

 ⚠️ This project logs in as a user account using MTProto.
 Be aware that using userbots may violate Telegram’s terms of service.
 Use responsibly and at your own risk.

-## Getting Started

-1. Start the infrastructure
-2. Start the Gateway
-3. Start MediaPirate

-You should now be able to interact with the bot via Telegram.

 ## Architecture Decisions